Hotel No-Show Cost Calculator

 On non-refundable rates, yes.
 On flexible rates, varies by country.
 Capturing a pre-auth at booking gives you the option without burning bridges.

-Cut no-shows with Guestivo
+Measure and reduce no-shows with Guestivo